 PimEyes facial recognition search engine

-PimEyes is a tool that uses facial recognition technologies to enable users to search for faces and identify people online.
+PimEyes is a tool that uses facial recognition technology to enable users to search for faces and identify people online.
 It was created in 2017 by Polish software developers Łukasz Kowalczyk and Denis Tatina, and purchased in 2021 by Georgian academic Giorgi Gobronidze.

 PimEyes has been dogged by controversy since its launch about its impact on privacy and potential for surveillance, stalking, harassment, and extortion.

-While PimEyes says it does not store photographs on its servers, privacy campaigners are concerned the search tool allows anyone to identify and track anyone, including work colleagues, celebrities, politicians, and others.
+PimEyes says it does not store photographs on its servers, but privacy campaigners are concerned the search tool allows anyone to identify and track anyone, including work colleagues, celebrities, politicians, and others.
 OneZero's Dave Gershgorn notes 'because anyone can search for anyone, services like PimEyes may generate more privacy issues than they solve.'

 The power and accuracy of PimEyes also unnerves some commentators.
 The New York Times reports that it found years-old pictures even if the sample image featured people wearing sunglasses or face masks.
 And factors such as different facial hair, new hair styles, or the passage of time appeared to make little difference.